This guide covers everything you need to market your managed service/IT support business.

 I have not done step 5 yet - that is a disclaimer as I am giving out advice but have never actually done this - partnerships are one of the fastest ways to boost your reach and audience.

 This step involves reaching out to an existing customer and including their business within the video.
-You might even want to add someone from the company within the video itself.
+You might even want to add someone from the business within the video itself.
 Next time your onsite is the perfect opportunity.

 If you have a planned visit give that customer a heads up that you would like to do a short 2-3-minute video on your phone promoting their business and a topic related to IT/Tech.